confluentinc/librdkafka/os400/README.md

 This document contains instructions for building, testing and using the **librdkafka** on the IBM i platform.

 # **librdkafka** on IBM i
-This project contains the source code and compiled binaries of the librdkafka library on the IBM i platform.
+This project contains the source code and compiled binaries of the **librdkafka** library on the IBM i platform.

-The supplied library RDKAFKA is *SRVPGM object that are compiled on the V7R2M0 version of IBM i, storage model=*SNGLVL, data model=*P128.
+The supplied library RDKAFKA is a *SRVPGM object compiled on IBM i version V7R2M0, with storage model = *SNGLVL, data model = *P128.

 The service program uses ASCII Runtime for IBM i (QADRT).
 Thus, all text parameters of the service program functions are accepted and returned in ASCII coding.
 Programs that use this *SRVPGM, must convert values from/to EBCDIC themselves.
 For this purpose it is convenient to use the standard QADRT functions like QadrtConvertA2E and QadrtConvertE2A.

+**Important!** The high performance of the librdkafka is achieved through the active use of the multi-threaded architecture.
+Library functions are available only in jobs with the ALWMLTTHD=*YES option enabled

+# Building **librdkafka** on IBM i

 ## Prerequisites
 Required runtime object is inclded into OS400 - service program QSYS/QADRTTS.
 To be able to compile librdkafka on IBM i server,